Avatar of Potter

 Charlotte and Fritz disappeared from her mind entirely and she shot outside quickly into the night.
 The guards who had been chattering near the door watched her abruptly sprint out and called to her, but she ignored them.
 Her heart rate was intense like a war drum.
 She took off her godforsaken heels and grabbed her dress so she could run faster.

-A mix of blue and orange wandered near Marek.
+A mix of turquoise and black wandered near Marek.
 There was a shnort of derision and amusement as the figure passed and then disappeared as quickly as they had come.

 Marek returned the mask to his face, a low chuckle escaping his lips.